Nikolai Nikitchenko: World War II

 After Operation Barbarossa began, then-Colonel Nikitchenko oversaw the formation of the Ufa Infantry School from July 1941, organizing the training process and preparing command personnel for the frontline.
 From March 1942 he commanded the 210th Cadet Rifle Brigade, formed from military schools in Bashkiria.
 On 15 August of that year, Nikitchenko took command of the 226th Rifle Division, arriving at Buguruslan for rebuilding.
 In late September the division was sent to fight in the Battle of Stalingrad and on 18 October 1942 joined the 66th Army of the Don Front.
 From 24 October to 2 February 1943 the 226th fought in offensive operations to destroy the German forces at Stalingrad.
 In January and early February 1943, in Operation Koltso, the division under his command, overcoming stubborn Axis resistance, assault-crossed the Mokraya Mechetka and on 2 February captured the ruins of the Stalingrad Tractor Factory.
 For this action the division was converted into the 95th Guards Rifle Division on 4 May and Nikitchenko awarded the Order of the Red Banner on 14 February.
 He was promoted to the rank of major general on 1 March.

 After the end of the Battle of Stalingrad, the division was withdrawn to the Reserve of the Supreme High Command before joining the 5th Guards Army.
 Nikitchenko was hospitalized on 29 June and handed over command of the 95th Guards to division deputy commander Colonel Andrey Lyakhov.
 After Nikitchenko returned to command the division in September, he led it in the attacks towards Poltava and Kremenchug.
 Crossing the Vorskla on 22 September, the division captured Poltava on the next day.
 For distinguishing itself in the capture of Poltava, the division received the name of the city as an honorific.
 Continuing the offensive, elements of the division captured Kremenchug on 29 September.
 In late September and early October during the Battle of the Dnieper the division fought in heavy offensive battles in the Pyatikhatka sector, covering the right flank of the breakthrough of the 5th Guards Tank Army, then attacked towards Aleksandriya, ensuring the junction of the 5th Guards and 57th Armies.

-In November Nikitchenko was fell ill and was evacuated to Moscow for treatment, then in late January 1944 appointed chief of the 5th department of the Higher Educational Institutions Directorate of the Main Personnel Directorate and deputy chief of the directorate supervising Suvorov Military Schools.
+In November Nikitchenko fell ill and was evacuated to Moscow for treatment, then in late January 1944 appointed chief of the 5th department of the Higher Educational Institutions Directorate of the Main Personnel Directorate and deputy chief of the directorate supervising Suvorov Military Schools.